 Yanko

-EXECUTION: Lying on your stomach with a constant freestyle leg kick.
+EXECUTION: Lying on your stomach doing a constant freestyle leg kick.
 Two small breaststroke arm strokes followed by a freestyle arm stroke (right) while the passive arm is extended forward.
 This is followed by two small breaststroke arm strokes followed by a freestyle arm stroke (left) while the passive arm is extended forward.

-OBJECTIVE: This exercise offers water position, exercising your posture, flexibility and control of your direction.
-Above all, however, your coordination gets a really good workout.
-The main objective is keeping your leg kicks running without interruption as a result of breaking the rhythm of your arm strokes.
+OBJECTIVE: This exercise offers water position, posture exercise, flexibility and control of your direction.
+Above all, your coordination gets a really good workout.
+The main objective is keeping your leg kicks running without interruption as you’re breaking the rhythm of your arm strokes.

-Background: The first time I heard about it, it was used by masters swimmers in Wisconsin.
+Background: The first time I heard about it, it was being used by masters swimmers in Wisconsin.

 EXERCISE LEVEL: